vralle/html-bundler-webpack-plugin/README.md

 }
 ```

-### Import SVG file as output filename.
+### Import SVG file as output filename

-Using the module configuration as `asset/resource`, the imported SVG file will contain a output filename.
+Using the module configuration as `asset/resource`, the imported SVG file
+will contain a output filename.

 ```js
 import file from './image.svg';